J. J. Jackson (singer): History

 Despite Jackson's own lack of recorded output, "But It's Alright" continued to be covered by other artists.
-In 1981, Australian band Jo Jo Zep & The Falcons covered the song, which was released as a single from their Step Lively album.Particulars of Step Lively; Discogs.
-Retrieved 2017-09-20.
+In 1981, Australian band Jo Jo Zep & The Falcons covered the song, which was released as a single from their Step Lively album.
 In 1994, the song was covered by Huey Lewis and the News and included on the album Four Chords & Several Years Ago.
 The Lewis 1994 cover was also released as a single, including both studio and live versions of the song.

 in 1996, Jackson's first album was re-released, on CD in the United Kingdom, by See For Miles Records.
 It was also re-released in 2005 in the United States, by Collectables Records.

 In 2009, The Great J.J.
 Jackson was re-released, on CD, by Collector's Choice.
 The re-release included as additional tracks the remaining songs from Jackson's first album on Calla Records that had not been included in the original release of The Great J.J.
 Jackson.
 Thus, Jackson's entire first album plus some of his singles released by Loma Records and Warner Bros.
 Records were included on one album, though a number of Jackson's singles were never included on albums.